 “The wounded healer is THE archetype of the Self” Marie-Louise Von France

-Yarrow gives us all we need in its teachings and its signature to realize and fulfil the human contract of working with our wounds, so we become whole and of service to others.
+Yarrow gives us all we need in its teachings and its signature to realize and fulfill the human contract of working with our wounds, so we become whole and of service to others.
 This is the signature of yarrow medicine.
 This commitment to embodiment is the reason yarrow stalks were the original way of divining with the I Ching.
 Becoming whole doesn’t mean not having a wound, it means embracing the inner wounds that we do have.

 Yarrow encourages us to face this wound, which we might resist confronting.
 This resistance may hide our sacred wound in the shadow – the underworld.
 Yarrow offers us willingness to go into darkness to see our trauma, guiding us to integrate it so that we may transform.
 Yarrow is a core herb, multidimensional, full of opposites